jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

 )
 ```

-### Display values that don't match current query
+### Displaying values that do not match the current query

-Most of the users are accustomed to find in the list of values for one facet what _**could**_ be the results by adding another filter to their search.
+When looking at results, most users expect to see for a given facet the number of results they _**could**_ get if they added another filter to their search.
-Let's say for instance an index contains 5 documents with `category=politics` and 5 other documents with `category=usa`.
+Here is an example : an index contains 5 documents with `category=politics` and 5 other documents with `category=usa`.
 By filtering on `category=politics` only 5 documents would be displayed to the users.
-Facets (with no "minimum" parameter) returned for this search would be:
+Assuming no minimum count parameter, facets returned for this search would be:
 ```xml

   <faceting>